Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Results

-Figure~\ref{fig:synthetic2-case2}~(a) visualises how the estimated center of Set-2's regressand, using the CRM method, is positively influenced by changes in the center, but not the range, of the regressor -- as expected.
-However, Figure~\ref{fig:synthetic2-case2}~(b) illustrates how the range of Set-2 remains mainly unexplained by characteristics of the regressor using the CRM method.
-By contrast, Fig.~\ref{fig:synthetic2-case22}~(a)~and~(b) show how when using the PM method, both estimated center and range of the regressand of Set-2 are well-explained by the center of the regressor -- in line with our expectations.
-From Fig.~\ref{fig:case-2} (Appendix), we can observe that the MinMax method shows similar performance to the PM method.
-However, the remaining methods again do not meet intuitive expectations.
+Further, the \emph{IRG}s in Figs.~\ref{fig:synthetic2-case22}(a)~and~(b) show how, according to the PM model, both center and range of the regressand of Set-2 vary solely with respect to the center of the regressor---in line with expectation.
+The \emph{IRG} in Fig.~\ref{fig:synthetic2-case21}(a) visualizes how, using the CRM method, the estimated center of Set-2's regressand is similarly positively influenced by the changes in the center, but not the range of the regressor---as expected.
+However, in contrast to the PM model outputs, the CRM-derived \emph{IRG} for the same data, shown in Fig.~\ref{fig:synthetic2-case21}(b), indicates no strong relationship between regressand range and either facet of the regressor.
+If any relationship is present at all, then this is a negative effect of the range of the regressor on that of the regressand---these results do not fit those expected when viewing the data.
+Fig.~\ref{fig:case-2} (in the Appendix) visualizes that the MinMax method shows similar performance to the PM method.
+The remaining methods perform less well.